charmed-hpc/nvidia-gpu-operator/README.md

 # nvidia-gpu-operator

-This operator charm installs and removes the nvidia drivers on a machine when the `juju-info` integration is created with a principle charm.
+This operator charm installs and removes the Nvidia drivers on a machine when the `juju-info` integration is created with a principle charm.

+The Nvidia drivers are installed via the installation procedure defined in the [Nvidia documentation](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html#centos7).

 # Example Usage